Black voters know what they want. On Tuesday, it was Joe Biden. Here's why.

 The lifelong Democrat added, "I'm going to make a default choice that I'm not excited about."

 Jones was excited about Democratic Sens.
-Kamala Harris of California and Cory Booker of New Jersey and “devastated” when their campaigns ended.
+Kamala Harris of California and Cory Booker of New Jersey, and she was "devastated" when their campaigns ended.
 To beat Trump, she said, she went with Biden.

 "I really think he can handle Trump," she said.
 "Bernie Sanders is not a Democrat, and I think a lot of his promises are just that — promises."

 M.L.
-Kohn, 69, a retired science educator in Columbia said days before the South Carolina primary, she was deciding between Biden and Sanders.
-She liked the Vermont lawmaker’s progressive policies and that he had galvanized young people, but removing Trump from the White House is her top priority.
+Kohn, 69, a retired science educator in Columbia, said that days before the South Carolina primary, she was still deciding between Biden and Sanders.
+She liked Sanders' progressive policies and that he had galvanized young people, but removing Trump from the White House is her top priority.
 So she went with Biden.

 Nia Byas, 20, a student studying mass communications at Benedict College, a historically black institution in Columbia, said she liked Warren but ultimately voted for Biden because "he didn't come to South Carolina using black figures to get black votes."